 It’s been an eventful year.
 That’s the understatement of the century, right?
 As we barrel toward Christmas, knowing the start of a new year is around the corner, we are all undoubtedly reflecting on 2020.
-Instead of recounting all the challenges and hurdles and moments of despair and sadness, not that those things aren’t worth reflecting on, I’m trying my very best to muster some of the bright spots in this life-changing year.
+Instead of recounting all the challenges and hurdles and moments of despair and sadness (not that those things aren’t worth reflecting on) I’m trying my very best to muster memories of some of the bright spots in this life-changing year.

 I don’t think I’ve grown more in such a short period of time.
 One of the things I learned about myself this year is that I’m more resilient than I thought.
 We’ve all had to be, I suppose, but for me, given the trajectory of my life lately, this comes as a welcome and surprisingly joyful observation.
 That I’ve survived all the things thrown at me over the last 12 months is reason for celebration alone; that I’ve actually started to thrive is miraculous.